danielnbarbosa/angela/README.md

 ## Introduction

-Angela uses reinforcement learning to solve a variety of [Open AI Gym](https://gym.openai.com/) environments.
+Angela uses reinforcement learning to solve a variety of [Open AI Gym](https://gym.openai.com/) and [Unity ML](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Learning-Environment-Examples.md#banana-collector) environments.

-The code is originally based on [this code](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn) from the Udacity Deep Reinforcement Learning Nanodegree course that I am taking.
+The code is originally based on [this DQN code](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn) from the Udacity Deep Reinforcement Learning Nanodegree course that I am taking.
 It it is written in python3 and pytorch.

 #### Algorithms supported